 Of important note, Shelter Island Heights - Shelter Island is also a town of artists.
 Shelter Island Heights - Shelter Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Shelter Island Heights - Shelter Island’s character.

-Telecommuters are a relatively large percentage of the workforce: 33.91% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 33.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Shelter Island Heights - Shelter Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Shelter Island Heights - Shelter Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Shelter Island Heights - Shelter Island in 2022 was $63,652, which is wealthy relative to New York and the nation.
 This equates to an annual income of $254,608 for a family of four.
 However, Shelter Island Heights - Shelter Island contains both very wealthy and poor people as well.